-VWD offers the set of ASP.NET server-side controls in a Toolbox for easy drag and drop onto the page.
+VWD offers the set of ASP.NET server-side controls in a Toolbox for easy drag-and-drop onto the page.
 Chapter 3 discusses in detail the various server-side controls and how they are used; here you will just get a feel for how to use the Toolbox in general.
-The Toolbox can be displayed by choosing Menu ↔ View ↔ Toolbox or by pressing Ctrl+Alt+X. Once displayed, the Toolbox can be moved to a new location on the screen by dragging its title bar.
-As you drag the Toolbox to different areas it will render a compass icon that allows you to drop the toolbar toward the top, bottom, left, or right, as well as on top of other windows.
+The Toolbox can be displayed by choosing Menut>Viewt>Toolbox or by pressing Ctrl+Alt+X. When the Toolbox is displayed, you can move it to a new location on the screen by dragging its title bar.
+As you drag the Toolbox to different areas, it will render a compass icon that enables you to drop the toolbar toward the top, bottom, left, or right, as well as on top of other windows.
 If you are trying to maximize the size of your design surface, you can stack your Solution Explorer and Toolbox on top of each other at one location on the screen.